Displaying Output (Logging) in NetLogo

 -

-: Displays the value and ends the line, so that any subsequent output will get displayed on a separate (new) line. -
+print: Displays the value and ends the line, so that any subsequent output will get displayed on a separate (new) line. -

-does, this command prepends the output with the agent type that invoked the command.
+show: In addition to whatprintdoes, this command prepends the output with the agent type that invoked the command.
 Any textual data (string) is quoted inside double quotes. -

-: The line is not ended (terminated) after displaying the output.
+type: The line is not ended (terminated) after displaying the output.
 This causes any subsequent output to get appended to the current output without a change of line (newline).
 This is useful when output from multiple concurrent invocations of this command needs to be displayed on a single line. -

-command, but in addition, strings are quoted inside double quotes.
-Also,write
+write: This command is similar to thetypecommand, but in addition, strings are quoted inside double quotes.
+Also,writecannot be used to display agentset.

 Now let’s take a look at what are the various types of values available in NetLogo.
-A constant or a variable in NetLogo can be a boolean (true
+A constant or a variable in NetLogo can be a boolean (true or false value), number (integer or with decimal point), textual (string), list (sequential collection of items), or an agentset (a set of agents).

 If we look at the official documentation in NetLogo Dictionary, the syntax for all four primitives is similar, command followed by value parameter.